A Monster in Paris

-A Monster in Paris (Un monstre à Paris) is a 2011 French animated musical comedy science fantasy adventure film directed by Bibo Bergeron, and based on a story he wrote.
+A Monster in Paris (Un monstre à Paris) is a 2011 animated musical science fantasy film directed by Bibo Bergeron, and based on a story he wrote.
 It was produced by Luc Besson, written by Bergeron and Stéphane Kazandjian, and distributed by EuropaCorp Distribution, and it features the voices of Sean Lennon, Vanessa Paradis, Adam Goldberg, Danny Huston, Madeline Zima, Matthew Géczy, Jay Harrington, Catherine O'Hara, and Bob Balaban.
 Many plot elements are drawn from Gaston Leroux's novel The Phantom of the Opera.
 It was released on 12 October 2011.
-It was also produced by Bibo Films, France 3 Cinéma, Walking The Dog, uFilm, uFund, Canal+, France Télévisions, CinéCinéma, Le Tax Shelter du Gouvernement Fédéral de Belgique and Umedia.
-Its music was composed by Matthieu Chedid, Sean Lennon and Patrice Renson.
+It was also produced by Bibo Films, France 3 Cinéma, Walking The Dog, uFilm, uFund, Canal+, France Télévisions, CinéCinéma, Le Tax Shelter du Gouvernement Fédéral de Belgique, and Umedia.
+Its music was composed by Matthieu Chedid, Sean Lennon, and Patrice Renson.